dimtoneff/ComfyUI-PixelArt-Detector/README.md

 Original "Save_as_webp" node repo: https://github.com/Kaharos94/ComfyUI-Saveaswebp.

-If you don't want to use "Save_as_webp" nodes, just delete my them from my workflow and add the default "Save Image" node to save as PNG
+If you don't want to use "Save_as_webp" nodes, just delete them from my workflow and add the default "Save Image" node to save as PNG.

 Restart ComfyUI afterwards.